ukff/kyma-environment-broker/docs/user/03-20-runtime-operations.md

 - Return an error, which interrupts the entire process, or skip step execution.
 - Repeat the entire operation after a specified period.

+> [!NOTE]
-> **NOTE:** It's important to set lower timeouts for the Kyma installation in the Runtime Provisioner.
+> It's important to set lower timeouts for the Kyma installation in Runtime Provisioner.

 ## Stages